Drew Maloney

 Andrew Kerwin Maloney (born March 30, 1969) is a former senior U.S. government official and government affairs executive and the president and CEO of the Edison Electric Institute, an industry association that represents all of America's investor-owned electric companies.
 He previously served as president and CEO of the American Investment Council, an industry association for private-equity investors and firms.
 Prior to that, he served as Assistant Secretary of the Treasury for Legislative Affairs.

 After graduating from Randolph-Macon College, Maloney worked in the Virginia General Assembly before beginning law school at Columbus School of Law at Catholic University of America in Washington, D.C.
 He then served on the staff of Members of the United States House of Representatives from 1997 to 2002, including then-House Majority Whip Tom DeLay.

 Maloney was a lobbyist between 2002 and 2012, as CEO of Ogilvy Government Relations.
 As head of Mitt Romney's legislative affairs team, he advised Romney during his 2008 and 2012 unsuccessful presidential campaigns.

 Prior to joining the Trump administration, Maloney was vice president of global government and external affairs for the Hess Corporation.
+Since July 2025 he has been the president of the Edison Electric Institute, representing investor-owned electric utilities.